 Finally, make sure you’re taking good care of your air conditioner.

-Make sure you’re having it serviced regularly, too.
+Make sure you’re having it serviced regularly, too by an air conditioning service company.
 This will help you ensure it continues to work well, and it will help you catch potential issues early, before they turn into expensive problems.